-The mobile push channel provides a way for you to communicate with your contacts using mobile push notifications.
-Engage your contacts with relevant and timely calls to action even when your app is not actively in use.
+Cordial's mobile app channel provides a way for you to communicate with your contacts using mobile app messages.
+You can engage your contacts with relevant and timely calls to action even when your app is not actively in use.

-Note that mobile push channel content is not SMS.
-The contact will need to have your app installed and mobile push notifications enabled on their device in order to receive and view push messages.
+The mobile app channel content is not SMS.
+The contact will need to have your app installed—and, optionally, mobile push notifications enabled on their device in order to receive and view push notifications.

-Once the push channel is enabled in your account, you can begin sending batch and automated push notifications.
+Once the mobile app channel is enabled in your account, you can begin sending batch and automated mobile app messages.

-- Message key - Unique identifier used to reference this push message in API calls.
+- Message key: Unique identifier used to reference this push message in API calls.
 The key will auto-populate but the value can be edited.
-Not available for batch push notifications.
+Message key is not available for batch push notifications.

 The steps for scheduling and choosing your audience are similar for batch and automated notifications.
 However, there are several noteworthy differences, mainly due to automated messages supporting three sending methods, with additional settings for each method.

-When you create a batch notification, the options to edit the schedule and choose your audience will be on the message settings page.
-Batch push notifications can be sent immediately, scheduled for a future date and throttled.
+- Batch: When you create a batch notification, the options to edit the schedule and choose your audience will be at the top of the Message Creation page.
+Batch mobile app messages can be sent immediately, scheduled for a future date and throttled.

-Automated notifications support three sending methods: API, Event Triggered, and Recurring.
-Links to settings for each sending method are located in the left navigation bar of the automated message settings page.
+- Automated: Automated mobile app messages support three sending methods: API, Event Triggered, and Recurring.
+Links to settings for each sending method are located in the left navigation bar of the automated Message Creation page.

-In addition to using audience rules to filter contacts into audience segments, push notifications can further be targeted to contacts by device type - iOS devices only or Android devices only.
+In addition to using audience rules to filter contacts into audience segments, push notifications can further be targeted to contacts by device type: iOS or Android.

 - You have the flexibility to vary notification content for analysis and comparison of message performance between different platforms.

-To construct your push notification, you can provide the message title, subtitle and body text.
-At the very minimum, the notification must contain either title or body text.
+To construct your push notification, select Edit in the Push Notification Content pane.
+You can provide the notification title, subtitle, and body text.
+At minimum, the notification must contain body text.

 The notification editor supports plain text and Smarty template language for dynamic personalization.
 Learn more about using Smarty in message content.

-- Title - Notification titles appear as bold text, above or below the notification content, and can be used to add emphasis.
+- Title: Notification titles appear as bold text, above or below the notification content, and can be used to add emphasis.
 Titles may not be supported by earlier versions of iOS and Android.
-If not provided, or supported by the receiving device, the name of your app will still be displayed.
+If not provided, or not supported by the receiving device, the name of your app will still be displayed.

-- Subtitle (optional) - Use notification subtitles to describe the purpose of your notification.
+- Subtitle (optional): Use notification subtitles to describe the purpose of your notification.
 Android devices display the subtitle at the top of the notification while iOS devices display it just below the notification title.
-Similar to notification title, support may be limited to later versions of iOS and Android.
+Similar to the notification title, support may be limited to later versions of iOS and Android.